nomeata/haskell-via-sokoban/03-polymorphism.md

 ====================

-An important concept that you will need in more complex programs (such as a proper Sokoban implementation), is recursive datatypes.
+An important concept that you will need in more complex programs (such as a proper Sokoban implementation) is recursive datatypes.
 These can be used to implement lists and trees and many other data structures.

 In our game, the boxes will have to be moved around.
 It is likely that we